orangejuice/blog/data/activity/movie-阿姨-2020/record.en.md

   subtitle: 2020 / France / Documentary / Aël Théry Marine Ottogalli
 ---

-On a day at the start of 2022, I watched two videos, one is the opening ceremony of the Beijing Winter Olympics, the other is a Chinese documentary 'Auntie'.
-The former is very fashionable and advanced perfect, the latter shocked me.
-An auntie from Anhui sells stir-fried rice and noodles on the streets of Shanghai at night.
-From the opening scene, I thought it was a small town, but later I found out it was in the Yangpu district according to the name of the community.
+Via Twitter Johnna: At the start of 2022, I watched two videos, one of the Beijing Winter Olympics opening ceremony and one Chinese documentary 'Auntie'.
+The former was very fashionable, advanced, and perfect; the latter shocked me.
+An auntie from Anhui, doing stir-fried rice and noodles, selling them on the streets of Shanghai at night.
+Initially, I thought the setting was in a minor eighteenth-tier county, but after searching by the community name, it turned out to be in Yangpu District.